abidingabi/docker-scale-out/README.md

 Default IPv4 is SUBNET="10.11".
 Default IPv6 is SUBNET6="2001:db8:1:1::".

-## Changing forwarded ports

-Elastic search port:
-  * export ELASTIC_SEARCH_PORT=9200

-Kibana port:
-  * export KIBANA_PORT=5601

-Slurmrestd proxy port:
-  * export PROXY_PORT=8080

-Grafana port:
-  * export GRAFANA_PORT=3000

-OpenOnDemand port:
-  * export OPEN_ONDEMAND_PORT=8081

-XDMoD port:
-  * export XDMOD_PORT=8082

 ## Custom Nodes

-Custom node lists may be provided by setting env NODELIST (defaults to scaleout/nodelist) to point to a file containing list of nodes for the cluster or modifing the default generated "nodelist" file in the scaleout directory.
+Custom node lists may be provided by setting NODELIST to point to a file containing list of nodes for the cluster or modifing the default generated "nodelist" file in the scaleout directory.

 The node list follows the following format with one node per line:
 > ${HOSTNAME} ${CLUSTERNAME} ${IPv4} ${IPv6}